laminas/laminas-xmlrpc/docs/book/server.md

 ### Passing arguments only to constructor

-`Zend\XmlRpc\Server` allows providing constructor arguments when specifying classes, instead of when invoking methods.
+`Laminas\XmlRpc\Server` allows providing constructor arguments when specifying classes, instead of when invoking methods.

 To limit injection to constructors, call `sendArgumentsToAllMethods` and pass